mtgroupsrls/Shrink-DockerDataVHDX/TEST_CHECKLIST.md

-# Test checklist — Shrink-DockerDataVHDX.ps1
+﻿# Test checklist â€” Shrink-DockerDataVHDX.ps1

 Use this checklist to safely validate the script before using on critical systems.